Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 ![Token](/HeroSystem6eHeroic/images/SampleToken.png)

 Roll20 tokens can display numeric values of three attributes as well as three status bars.
 Let me suggest the attributes *currentDCV,* *currentBODY,* and *currentEND* coupled with their maximum values as shown in the example settings dialog below.
-The hidden attribute *currentDCV* is presently equal to the character's DCV + Shield DCV Bonus - DCV Weight Penalty.
+The hidden attribute *currentDCV* is presently equal to the character's DCV + Shield DCV Bonus - DCV Weight Penalty + DCV Modifier.

 ![Token Settings](/HeroSystem6eHeroic/images/TokenSettings.png)